Recent Weakening of the Global Radiative Feedback: Attributing changes in the global radiative feedback parameter to surface temperature patterns

 For 30-year windows ending after 2010, $\lambda$ rapidly weakened (Fig.~\ref{historical_feedback}).
 This weakening is associated with a sign-change of the temperature pattern in the Northeast Pacific (Fig.~\ref{attr}b,c,h), which contributed to a strong positive feedback (Fig.~\ref{attr}f,j).
 Also the equatorial East Pacific contributed positively to the feedback.
-These positive contributions appear once 2015-2016 is included in the 30-year window, consistent with prior studies \citep{Andrews22,Loeb20}, and intensifies over subsequent years.
+These positive contributions appear once 2015-2016 is included in the 30-year window, consistent with prior studies \citep{Andrews22,Loeb20}, and intensify over subsequent years.
 Removing 2015-2016 from the regression does not significantly affect the increased $\lambda$, indicating that the weakening trend is not due to a single ENSO event.
 The subtropical North Atlantic contributed less positively to the feedback after 1981-2010, but globally the feedback weakened ($\Delta\lambda \simeq \SI{1.1}{Wm^{-2}/K}$ between 1981-2010 and 1996-2025).
+In 1996-2025, $\lambda$ is still stronger than predicted by abrupt CO$_2$ forcing experiments \cite[e.g.,][]{Andrews22}, possibly due to residual effects of other climate forcings \cite[e.g.,]{Gregory20}.
+Delayed warming in the Southeast Pacific kept $\lambda$ stronger relative to uniform warming (SI~Fig.~S9).
+With more uniform warming, $\lambda$ would weaken further, getting closer to $\lambda$ predicted from CO$_2$-only forcing experiments.

 Over the full historical period, different regions contributed to temporal variability of $\lambda$.
 Ocean temperature dominates the variability of $\lambda$, but land temperature has a considerable contribution.
-The CNN attributes the overall magnitude of the feedback mostly to land temperature changes (SI~Fig.~S8), possibly because of the stronger global warming signal over land.
+The CNN attributes the overall magnitude of the feedback mostly to land temperature changes (SI~Fig.~S10), possibly because of the stronger global warming signal over land.
 Therefore, we do not use the CNN to attribute the overall magnitude of $\lambda$, but only its predicted variations in time.
 Figs.~\ref{attr}k-p show the regional attribution of changes in $\lambda$, by summing attribution maps over regions indicated in Fig.~\ref{attr}d.